Vizzuality/landgriffon/data/preprocessing/nutrient_load_reduction/README.md

 ---

 This repository contains a data processing pipeline implemented using a Makefile and Python script to download, preprocess, upload, and generate checksums for data files.
-The pipeline is designed to work with geospatial data related to unsustainable water use indicator.
+The pipeline is designed to work with geospatial data related to nutrient load reduction.

 ## 1. Prerequisites

 Before running the pipeline, ensure you have the following prerequisites in place:

 ### 1.1.
+Data Download

+You need to manually download the data from [here](https://figshare.com/articles/figure/DRP_NO3_TN_TP_rasters/14527638/1?file=31154728) and save it in the `data/` directory.

+### 1.2.
 Python Dependencies

 The preprocessing script requires Python and the following Python packages:

 - `geopandas`
-- Other dependencies as specified in your [`preprocess_data.py`](./preprocess_data.py) script.
+- Other dependencies as specified in your [`process_data.py`](./process_data.py) script.

-### 1.2.
+### 1.3.
 AWS Credentials

 To upload results to an AWS S3 bucket, you should have AWS credentials configured on your machine.